Latin American Studies

 Housing

-ISA Housing in Buenos Aires allows you to enjoy a memorable experience by living in an Argentine home with a local family or in a residencia with other international students.
+ISA Housing in Buenos Aires allows you to enjoy a memorable experience by living in an Argentine home with a local family, in an apartment with other ISA students or in a residencia with other international students.
 With an open mind and flexibility, the experience of living in another culture will be both educational and highly rewarding.
 This will be a unique opportunity to immerse yourself in a new place and live as a local would, so take advantage and let yourself become a Porteño!

 We strive to match your housing preferences with our available accommodations; however, housing preference requests cannot be guaranteed.